 - Tragic Monster: The main focus of the story is seeing how Redcloak became one.

 - Tranquil Fury: When Xykon finds out that being a lich means not being able to taste coffeenote , he doesn't raise his voice.
 He doesn't throw a tantrum.
 He just starts killing whoever gets within arms reach, and after Redcloak narrowly avoids death with a Sunk Cost Fallacy, he very coldly names himself leader of Team Evil without another word.

 - Trapped in Villainy: Right-Eye and the rest of the goblins of his village are once Xykon forcibly recruits them.
-Played with in Redcloak's case, as halfway through the novel and again at the end, he essentially chooses to be Trapped in Villainy.
+Played with in Redcloak's case, as halfway through the novel and again at the end, he essentially chooses his own fate.

 - Villainous Breakdown: Xykon has a brief one of these upon discovering the loss of his earthly senses, in particular the implications for his former enjoyment of coffee.
 He deals with it by murdering minions around him and coming within a hairsbreadth of doing the same to Redcloak.

 - Villainous Friendship: A number of examples, but the story goes to great lengths to show that Xykon and Redcloak are not friends at all.
 Readers who read the webcomic back when it looked like Xykon and Redcloak might have a case of this got a nasty shock at the end of the book.

 - What Happened to the Mouse?: